calvin-c13/Syllabus-Automated-Google-Calendar/README.md

 ## Overview

 This Python script automates the extraction of essential information from college course syllabuses in PDF format.
-It detects the course's instruction mode, the presence of labs, quizzes, and exams related to a course, and prompts the user for additional input to compile comprehensive information.
+It detects the course's name, the instruction mode of the course, the presence of labs, quizzes, and exams related to a course, and prompts the user for additional input to compile comprehensive information.

 ## Prerequisites